Is your website giving the first impression you want?

 Though you might not be trying to sell anything directly on your website, you are selling your service – and social proof might be the key to convincing your potential clients to click “contact us”.

-Testimonials – They’re just what they sound like – client reviews of your service and business.
+They’re just what they sound like – client reviews of your service and business.
 Testimonials are a crucial element of unlocking your website’s potential.
-By strategically placing testimonials throughout your website along with an action you’d like a user to take (like clicking “contact us”), testimonials might give potential clients the push they need to reach out to your team.
+By strategically placing testimonials throughout your website, along with an action you’d like a user to take (like clicking “contact us”), testimonials might give potential clients the push they need to reach out to your team.

 The biggest mistake many practice owners will make is burying their client testimonials on a separate page – but this type of social proof is most effective when it appears just as a user is considering contacting your practice.
 Reading about your stellar service just as they scroll past your office phone number is a winning combination.

-Social Media – Many practice owners will pass off social media as a passing fad, but with 73% of all Americans reporting having at least one social media profile in 2015, social media simply cannot be ignored.
+Many practice owners will pass off social media as a passing fad, but with 72% of all Americans reporting they have at least one social media profile in 2023, social media simply cannot be ignored.

 Imagine the last time you were inspired by a brand or company.
 What made that message memorable?
 Was it the way it told a story, the environment you were in when you experienced it – or was it the way it captured your attention?